LiziCyber/CSE-230-SpaceInvaders/README.md

 ## Game Rules
 - Winning condition: Players need to destroy all aliens to win.
 The game fails if any aliens reach the ground, or the spaceship has been shot for three times.

-- Scoring: Players earn 1 point for each alien they defeat.
+- Scoring: Players earn points for each alien they defeat, depending on the type of the alien.
 Meanwhile, there is a special enemy spaceship in the game -- beating it gives 10 points directly.

 - Leaderboard: Players can upload their scores in a leaderboard to compete with other records of the game.

-- Difficulty levels: Players can choose several levels to play.
-Each level has different number of aliens.
+- Difficulty levels: Level grows up while players win the current stage.
+The power of bullets and number of aliens grows as level grows.

 ## Instruction